 With the changes in Law No. 4054, the Board has geared up for a merger control regime that focuses much more on deterrents.
 As part of that trend, monetary fines for not filing, or for closing a transaction without the Board's approval, have increased significantly.
 It is now even more advisable for the transaction parties to observe the notification and suspension requirements and avoid potential violations.
-This is particularly important when transaction parties intend to put in place carve-out or hold-separate measures to override the operation of the notification and suspension requirements, even though the wording of the new regulation allows some room to speculate that carve-out or hold-separate arrangements are now allowed.
+This is particularly important when transaction parties intend to put in place carve-out or hold-separate measures to override the operation of the notification and suspension requirements.
+The Board is currently rather dismissive of carve-out and hold-separate arrangements, even though the wording of the new regulation allows some room to speculate that carve-out or hold-separate arrangements are now allowed.
 Because the position the Authority will take in interpreting this provision is not yet clear, such arrangements cannot be considered as safe early closing mechanisms recognised by the Board.

 Many cross-border transactions meeting the jurisdictional thresholds of Communiqué No. 2010/4 will also require merger control approval in a number of other jurisdictions.
-Current indications suggest that the Board is willing to cooperate more with other jurisdictions in reviewing cross-border transactions.^[9] Article 43 of Decision No. 1/95 of the EC-Türkiye Association Council authorises the Authority to notify and request the EC (the Competition Directorate-General) to apply relevant measures.
+Current indications suggest that the Board is willing to cooperate more with other jurisdictions in reviewing cross-border transactions.^[8] Article 43 of Decision No. 1/95 of the EC-Türkiye Association Council authorises the Authority to notify and request the EC (the Competition Directorate-General) to apply relevant measures.